JAQuent/schemaVR/README.md

 GitHub Repository for the schemaVR project
 ================

-Authors: Joern Alexander Quent, Andrea Greve & Rik Henson
+Collaborators: Joern Alexander Quent, Andrea Greve & Rik Henson
+Status: __In Preparation__

 The main aim of this project was to provide evidence that memory and expectancy follow a U-shape as predicted by the SLIMM framework.